Association rule mining with modal logic

 source

-In general, we can define new meaningfulness measures by leveraging the following macros.
+In general, we can define new meaningfulness measures by leveraging the following macros, ensuring to avoid solving repeated subproblems when computing the measure.

 ModalAssociationRules.@localmeasureMacro